Oregand/oregand.github.io/README.md

 ### 🌟 About Me

-I'm a versatile leader and developer, driving AI initiatives at GitLab.
+I'm a versatile leader and developer, driving AI initiatives at GitHub.
 My expertise spans from frontend development to AI infrastructure, blending technical depth with strategic leadership.

 - 🧠 AI Infrastructure Architect
 - 🐍 Python & LLM Specialist